cidgoh/DataHarmonizer/README.md

 > yarn build:web

-These can then be zipped or copied separately to wherever you want to make them available.
+The /web/dist/ folder can then be zipped or copied separately to wherever you want to make the app available.

 `TODO: describe how to use the DataHarmonizer javascript API.`